 Related-party agreements must be concluded in the interests of all shareholders.
 They must be justified in terms of the company's strategy and their terms must be reasonable.

-Separate resolutions must be tabled for related-party agreements.
+A separate resolution must be tabled for each related-party agreement.

-CNP Assurances votes on a case-by-case basis, with regard to the persons concerned, the content and reason for the agreement, as well as the information provided by the company to explain how the agreement is in the interest of all shareholders.
+CNP Assurances votes on related-party agreements on a case-by-case basis, with regard to the persons concerned, the content and reason for the agreement, as well as the information provided by the company to explain how the agreement is in the interest of all shareholders.